taneemishere/html-code-generation-from-images-with-deep-neural-networks/README.md

 ## The Architecture

 ![Architecture](https://raw.githubusercontent.com/taneemishere/html-code-generation-from-images-with-deep-neural-networks/main/resources-for-md/model-architecture.png)
 As a whole the model is of two parts, the ```autoencoder``` part which captures the images and encode it into inner features and then the decoder tries to regenerate the input image from those lower level features.
-The language model, which we called as the ```main-model``` that receives the input as intermediate code of that input UI, which is the coded bootstrap elements to what we called as the ```DSL Code```, this part learns the stream of elements via sequential learning provided in embeddings.
+The language model, which we called as the ```Main_Model``` that receives the input as intermediate code of that input UI, which is the coded bootstrap elements to what we called as the ```DSL Code```, this part learns the stream of elements via sequential learning provided in embeddings.
 Then both results of inner features from autoencoder and sequential model are concatenated.
-At last the LSTMs, which are part of the main-model, take those inner features and generates the intermediate bootstrap code as a result, which is then compiled into HTML code through a web compiler.
+At last the LSTMs, which are part of the Main_Model, take those inner features and generates the intermediate code as a result, which is then compiled into HTML code through a web compiler.
 <br>For trained model and weights if you need, drop me an email.

 ## Project Structure